 Applicants seeking admission into the Dental Hygiene program for the fall semester must have a completed dental hygiene application file in the department by January 31, or the preceding business day if January 31 falls on the weekend.
-Applicants will be informed in writing mid-March on the status of their candidacy.
-A student information packet may be obtained from the Dental Hygiene office or online.
+Applicants will be informed mid-March on the status of their candidacy.
+A student information packet may be obtained online.
 Students are selected using an objective formula approved by the Dental Hygiene department.
-This formula includes achievement in prerequisite and co-requisite courses, number of completed credit hours; test scores; dental assisting experience; and grade point average.
+This formula includes achievement in prerequisite, number of completed credit hours; dental assisting experience; and grade point This formula includes achievement in average. prerequisite courses, number of completed credit hours, dental or dental assisting experience, grade point average, and prior enrollment at Lake Land College.